- Titleist Vokey SM8 Wedges

 When Do You Use A Wedge?

-Golfers choose to use a wedge when they are approaching greens or recovering from difficult lies.
+Golfers choose to use a golf wedge when they are approaching greens want to get the ball onto the green or recovering from difficult lies such as sand traps.
 Wedges are used from fairways, roughs, bunkers, and hazards and therefore, must be fit with versatility in mind.
-Knowing how far each club flies from ideal lies help golfers to select when to hit each club.
+Some replace long irons for longer shots to get the ball closer to the hole.
+They use different lofts for lower scores with soft feel.
+Some wedges have wider sole great for short shots and off center hits.
+Knowing how far each golf club flies from ideal lies help golfers to select when to hit each golf club.

 Finding the Right Wedge for Your Golf Game

 The correct wedges for each golfer can vary; however, each set must share similar characteristics.
 These similarity ensure golfers can hit a spectrum of full different shots and partial shots.
 Wedges play key role in your game.
 Most wedges tend to be blades.
 They are most versatile clubs.
 Understanding your swing and the types of course conditions you play in most often will help you select the best wedge and how many wedges to use.
 For example most forgiving wedge will be used by high handicappers and beginners.
 This versatile club is to help them from tight lie and offer more forgiveness.
 Average golfer and high handicappers need these features in their main wedges.
 Also they want more clubhead speed with wide sole as high handicappers struggle to find the green.
 With different loft they can gain clean contact on full shot with standard iron.
 Higher handicappers golfers improve their scoring zone with obvious choice of best wedges.

 Standard wedge and good wedge will often be used by mid handicap golfers while premium wedge makes is more for lower handicappers.
 Because there is big difference in their swing and skills this makes sense. they use varying degrees of loft.
 For many pga tour players selecting wedges or iron set is their personal preference.